iwsjanine/github-slideshow/2019-10-09-FNOL-Step-1---Policy-Search.md

 source-id: 1nmgs-bl1gRpUo0XqgVVR7u1C-QgJ-uX5I7gdIQqhcY0
 published: true
 ---
-# FNOL Step 1 - Policy Search
+# FNOL step 1 - policy search

 The Policy Search screen allows users to document the time and type of loss and allows users to link the loss to a policy.
 Because losses must be associated with an existing policy, searching and selecting the policy is the first step in creating a new First Notice of Loss (FNOL).

 To navigate to the Policy Search screen and begin the FNOL process, follow these steps:

 1. Select **Claims** from the BriteCore sidebar.